In case of emergency, please call triple zero (000)

 It refers to care provided to children and young people aged 0 to 17 who cannot live with their parents and may live in foster care, with relatives, or in residential care.

-A personalized plan written by a health professional, detailing your current health, health needs, and how these needs should be managed including vaccinations and COVID immunisation status.
+A personalised plan written by a health professional, detailing your current health, health needs, and how these needs should be managed including your vaccination status.

 You can talk to your carer, youth worker, or caseworker to help set up a relationship with a regular doctor, or learn how to book an appointment on your own through the “Visiting the Doctor” topic.

-Various supports are available including youth health services, Health Pathway Coordinators in each Local Health District, and online resources like Child Story for planning, understanding rights, and accessing health services.
+Various supports are available including youth health services, Health Pathway Program in each Local Health District.

 Resources like the Create Foundation and the Common Health Topics page on Ask for Health provide information on visiting doctors, dentists, and more, along with links to health services and supports specifically for young people in NSW.

-Youth Health Services, community health centers, and general practitioners (GPs) can provide support during this transition.
+The Out-of-Home Care Health Pathway Program, Youth Health Services, community health centres, and general practitioners (GPs) can provide support during this transition.

 Need emergency assistance?